Yumi and the Nightmare Painter

 Yumi and the Nightmare Painter is a fantasy novel written by American author Brandon Sanderson.
 It is part of the Cosmere fictional universe and the third book of Sanderson's "Secret Projects" Kickstarter campaign.
 It was exclusively released on July 1, 2023, by Dragonsteel Entertainment to Kickstarter backers.
+In 2025 Sanderson established that the book is part of Hoid's Travails, a series narrated by the character Hoid.

 Plot

 The story takes place on planet Komashi, a world enshrouded by a dark mist.
 In Kilahito, a city that exists within the shroud, humans are kept warm and provided light by the hion lines, which are magenta or blue lines of concentrated power.
 (Note: These lines are a form of Investiture, a common aspect in many of Sanderson’s works) The shroud regularly produces coherent nightmare creatures that can hurt or kill humans.
 Nikaro is a Painter, a group of people that use sumi-e painting to trap and disable the nightmares, thereby preventing them from hurting more people.
 He lives by himself and tries not to interact with the other Painters.

 Yumi is a yoki-hijo, a woman with the ability to call and bind spirits to do various tasks, attracting them by creating intricate stacks of rocks.
 She lives in Torio, which has far less technology than Kilahito and is not surrounded by black mist.
 Yumi is contacted by one of the spirits, which begs her to help them.
 After this, she and Nikaro swap bodies when they go to sleep.
 When Nikaro is in Yumi's body, the residents of Torio see him as Yumi.
 When Yumi is in Nikaro's body, the body changes into Yumi's shape, which effectively means that Nikaro has disappeared from his job and responsibilities.
 While trying to escape their situation, they are taught how to do the other person’s job.
 Nikaro learns to stack rocks and call spirits, while Yumi befriends Nikaro’s estranged colleagues.
 Scholars arrive in Yumi’s village with a machine that can summon spirits, hoping to replace the yoki-hijo.
 Nikaro and Yumi suspect that there is something suspicious about these scholars.